-Counselor education program faculty

-See Faculty.

-Course credit hours

-The number of credit hours of the course, not the number of student credit hours generated by the course.

-Cultural identity

-A person's intersectional identities that may be defined by but are not limited to the following: age and generational status, disability status, race, ethnicity, gender/gender identity, affective/relational/sexual identity, religion and spirituality, social class, national origin, language, migration status, and veteran status.
+Course credit hours The number of credit hours of the course, not the number of student credit hours generated by the course.
+Cultural identity A person's intersectional identities that may be defined by but are not limited to the following: age and generational status, disability status, race, ethnicity, gender/gender identity, affective/relational/sexual identity, religion and spirituality, social class, national origin, language, migration status, and veteran status.
+Culturally sustaining Inclusive practices that preserve, support, and affirm a person's diverse heritage, values, language, and cultural identities.
+Direct service Supervised use of counseling, consultation, or related professional skills with actual clients (individuals, couples, families, or groups) for the purpose of fostering social, cognitive, behavioral, and/or affective change.

-Culturally sustaining

-Inclusive practices that preserve, support, and affirm a person's diverse heritage, values, language, and cultural identities.

-Direct service

-Supervised use of counseling, consultation, or related professional skills with actual clients (individuals, couples, families, or groups) for the purpose of fostering social, cognitive, behavioral, and/or affective change.
 These activities must involve interaction with others and may include: (1) assessment, (2) counseling, (3) psycho-educational activities, and (4) consultation.
 The following would not be considered direct service: (1) observing others providing counseling or related services, (2) record keeping, (3) administrative duties, (4) clinical and/or administrative supervision, and (5) role plays.

-Diversity

-All aspects of intersectional and cultural group identity, including age and generational status, disability status, race, ethnicity, gender/gender identity, affective/relational/sexual identity, religion and spirituality, social class, national origin and language, migration status, and veteran status, among others.
+Diversity All aspects of intersectional and cultural group identity, including age and generational status, disability status, race, ethnicity, gender/gender identity, affective/relational/sexual identity, religion and spirituality, social class, national origin and language, migration status, and veteran status, among others.
+Entry-level In the context of these standards, entry-level refers to a minimum of a master's degree program.
+Evidence-based The use and application of the best available current research to inform decision-making and practice.

-Entry-level

-In the context of these standards, entry-level refers to a minimum of a master's degree program.

-Evidence-based

-The use and application of the best available current research to inform decision-making and practice.

-Faculty

-Affiliate faculty: Any faculty teaching in the counselor education program who do not meet the criteria for the core counselor education faculty designation.
+Faculty Affiliate faculty: Any faculty teaching in the counselor education program who do not meet the criteria for the core counselor education faculty designation.
 The affiliate faculty designation can include full-time faculty in the counseling program, full-time faculty at the institution but not in the counseling program, part-time faculty, and adjunct faculty.

-Core counselor education faculty: Faculty employed by the institution and hold a full-time academic appointment in the counselor education program for at least the current academic year and meet the criteria for core faculty as delineated in Standards 1.X and 1.Y.
+Core counselor education faculty: Faculty employed by the institution and who hold a full-time academic appointment in the counselor education program for at least the current academic year and meet the criteria for core faculty as delineated in Standards 1.Y and 1.Z.
 Faculty members may be designated as core faculty at only one institution regardless of the number of institutions at which they teach classes.

-Counselor education program faculty: The core and affiliate counselor education faculty with full-time appointments at the institution.

-Formative and summative evaluations

-Formative evaluation examines the development of professional competencies with a focus on identifying strengths and deficiencies and corresponding learning interventions.
+Formative and summative evaluations Formative evaluation examines the development of professional competencies with a focus on identifying strengths and deficiencies and corresponding learning interventions.
 Summative evaluation focuses on outcomes and is used to assess whether desired learning goals are achieved consistently with a professional standard.
 Group supervision See Supervision.

-Individual supervision

-See Supervision.

-Institutional media

-Publicly available digital and print sources that provide information about the institution and the counselor education program(s).

-Internship

-A distinctly defined entry-level, post-practicum, supervised fieldwork experience in which the student refines and enhances basic counseling or student development knowledge and skills and integrates professional knowledge and skills.

-Key performance indicators (KPIs)

-Student learning outcomes that are connected to the required curriculum and that program faculty have chosen to represent student knowledge and skills related to program objectives.
+Individual supervision See Supervision.
+Institutional media Publicly available digital and print sources that provide information about the institution and the counselor education program(s).
+Internship A distinctly defined entry-level, post-practicum, supervised fieldwork experience in which the student refines and enhances basic counseling or student development knowledge and skills and integrates professional knowledge and skills.
+Key performance indicators (KPIs) Student learning outcomes that are connected to the required curriculum and that program faculty have chosen to represent student knowledge and skills related to program objectives.
 Live supervision See Supervision.